ljk233/AutomatingM248/projects/prem_league/README.md

 **1_setup**
 : contains a series of notebooks that will recreate the  processed data sets in out, so long as the source file is saved in the **data/in** sub-folder.
-They may not be independent, so the series of notebooks that eed to be run prior to the running of a particular notebook will be noted at the top.

 **2_exploration**
 : contains a series of notebooks that are concerned with exploring the data set.